rlite/rlite/README.md

 ## 0. Introduction                                                          #
 #############################################################################

-The *rlite* project provides a lightweight open source implementation of the Recursive InterNetwork Architecture (RINA) for Linux-based operating systems.
+The *rlite* project provides a lightweight Free and Open Source implementation of the Recursive InterNetwork Architecture (RINA) for Linux-based operating systems.

 The main goal of *rlite* is to become a baseline implementation for RINA